 Literature Review and project scope analysis

-If you need assistance with your literature review or scope, consider requesting a research consultation with your subject area liaison.
+If you need assistance with your literature review or scope, consider requesting a research consultation with an interdisciplinary liaison librarians.
 A consultation consists of a one-on-one appointment with a librarian for extensive, in-depth research assistance.
 Contact your liaison to get started.

 Primary Source Materials